How to Choose the Right Memory Care Community

 Along with assisted living communities, memory care communities are the fastest growing options for senior care.
 According to the U.S. Department of Health and Human Services, nearly 70% of people age 65 and older will need long term care at some point in their lives.
 It’s fairly common for a family caregiver to provide in-home care to a loved one with Alzheimer’s disease.
 However, when the care becomes too difficult for an untrained person to manage, memory care within a senior living community can become a more viable option.

 In addition to assisted living services like help with daily tasks of living, memory care services also provide more specialized care, often in a special wing or neighborhood on the campus.
-Highly-trained staff that specialize in Alzheimer’s and dementia care provide support and innovative therapies such as music, art or pet therapy and sensory stimulation to enhance the life of the residents.
+Staff members provide support and innovative therapies such as music, art or pet therapy and sensory stimulation to enhance the life of the residents.